 The DfE has recently removed the requirement to pass nationally set professional skills tests in literacy and numeracy.
 However, we will have our own tests for you to undertake, which will form part of any offer that is made to you.

 You can search for one of our Primary or Secondary courses using the DfE Find Service.
-Applications for 2020-2021 open on 8 October 2019 and can then be made through UCAS using the link on the course page or here.
+Our Provider Code is 24u.